Integrate an Exchange

 The objective of this document is to provide a brief overview of how to integrate with the EVM-Compatible MAP Relay Chain.
 For teams that already support ETH, supporting the MAP Relay Chain is as straightforward as spinning up an MAP Relay Chain node (atlas) (which has the same API as go-ethereum) and populating MAP Relay Chain ID (22776) when constructing transactions.

-you can get it from source code or release versin.
+you can get it from or .

 from source code:

-then start a node with the RPC service on the background,use ./build/bin/atlas -h get more details.
+then start a node with the RPC service on the background,use ./build/bin/atlas -h

 Please note that personal_ namespace is turned off by default.
 To turn it on, you need to pass the appropriate command line .